Olympic Outdoors

 Cancer Sticks: Corruption of Sacred Tabacco

-ʔaʔkʷustəŋáw̕txʷ Peninsula College Longhouse| Jan 7th-Mar 31
+ʔaʔkʷustəŋáw̕txʷ Peninsula College Longhouse| Jan 7th-June 2025

 Peninsula College is excited to welcome back sculptor and Cherokee Nation citizen, Karen Sixkiller, for her solo art exhibit, Cancer Sticks: Corruption of Sacred Tobacco, which sparks conversation and challenges perspectives.
 Sixkiller's award winning ‘Cancer Sticks'; feature eight beaded trompe-l'œil cigarettes each in their own ceramic ashtray and the 'Un-American Spirit' beaded necklace as well as new sculptural work in beads, bronze, and ceramic.
 Sixkiller's meticulous artistry offers a unique Native perspective on the use and abuse of tobacco.